RenderToolbox/VirtualScenesEngine/README.md

 Another way that VirtualScenesEngine leverages assets is by re-combining models and styles.

 Here are some more examples.
 Each starts with a model produced above.
 For each model, one of two styles is applied, either a Plain style which is spectrally uniform, or a ColorChecker/Texture style which colors in the base scene using reflectances from the [ColorChecker](https://en.wikipedia.org/wiki/ColorChecker) chart, and colors in the inserted objects using [various image textures](https://github.com/RenderToolbox/VirtualScenesAssets/tree/master/examples/Textures/OpenGameArt).
+Since the models are declared separately from the styles, we can form all the 2x4 combinations.

 | | Mill  | Library |
 | ------------- | ------------- | ------------- |